Canadiana, Blues & Roots and good old R&B

-The way I tell the stories that run through my songs seem to have been influenced by my past life as a reporter and editor on newspapers.
+The way I tell the stories that run through my songs has been influenced by my “past life” as a reporter and editor on newspapers.
 It was learning people’s stories and writing about them, bring out their humanity that was the best part of that career.

-Most of my playing revolves around the blues side of old school R&B along with a healthy dose of blues rock, but I also have a love for a good story in a song as well as contemporary instrumental acoustic guitar – so you’ll find examples of all those in my music.
+Most of my guitar playing revolves around the blues side of old school R&B along with a healthy dose of blues rock, but I also have a love for a good story in a song as well as contemporary instrumental acoustic guitar – so you’ll find examples of all those in my music.

 I hope you enjoy what you hear.
 Thank you for visiting.